Wine and Cycle tour.

 We leave for the famous castle -city of Monemvasia, where we shall wander in its medieval alleys, climb to the top for the magnificent view of the east coast of the Peloponnese, and finally dine and sleep in our boutique hotel.

 Roughly 13+38 km, elevation 550m medium 5/10.

-Today we’ll ride to a location 13 km from Monemvasia to visit the Tsimbidis winery and taste his wine palette, which includes indigenous Kydonitsa and Mavroudi, among others.
-Once there we’ll take a tour of the estate and have a wine tasting accompanied by local delicacies .
-After this pleasant break ,we continue to visit two beautiful iconic villages and have a short stop for a secret local snack under the dense shadow of plane trees, before we roll down on our bikes with a majestic view of the Aegean in the horizon , from an altitude of 750 m, to the sea.
-We then board the van for our visit to Epidaurus and after that we head back to Athens
+07.00-08.00 Breakfast.
+Today we’ll ride to a location 13 km from Monemvasia to visit the Tsimbidis winery and taste its wine palette, which includes indigenous Kydonitsa and Mavroudi, among others.
+Once there, we’ll be guided through the estate and have a wine tasting accompanied by local delicacies.
+After this pleasant break, we continue to visit two beautiful iconic villages and have a short stop for a secret local snack under the dense shadow of plane trees, before we roll down on our bikes with a majestic view of the Aegean in the horizon, from an altitude of 750 m to the sea.
+We then board the van for our visit to Epidaurus and after that, we head back to Athens.

 Check out and once you’re picked up we’ll drive to the heart of the oldest vineyards in Europe, where Savvatiano, the local variety has been cultivated for more than 3,000 years.
 We cycle through the vineyards to visit 3 different wineries which produce iconic wines from the variety, but also hearty Cabs.
 We dine drinking those wines and tasting other local products, cheeses… and see you off at the airport.